 Taiwan has good roads and a well-developed railway system.
-The Taiwan High Speed Rail (THSR) runs down the heavily populated west coast, connecting up the main cities of Taipei, Taichung, Tainan, and Kaohsiung; the older conventional railway (TRA, Taiwan Railways Administration) does a full loop of the island, also running down the rugged east coast and with a few branch lines running into mountainous areas.
+The Taiwan High Speed Rail (THSR) runs down the heavily populated west coast, connecting up the main cities of Taipei, Taichung, Tainan, and Kaohsiung; you can book bullet train tickets online on 12go and you can sometimes get discount tickets by booking online here (buying tickets in person from machines or counters at the stations is also perfectly straightforward).
+The older conventional railway (TRA, Taiwan Railways Administration) does a full loop of the island, also running down the rugged east coast and with a few branch lines running into mountainous areas.
 Roads and buses will get you anywhere the trains can’t, and public transportation in Taiwan is both impressive and impressively cheap.

 Some Taiwan Highlights

 Go hiking – Taiwan’s mountainous terrain, abundant nature, and well-developed transportation make it a great place for hiking.
-The mountains surrounding Taipei have some great trails with fantastic views over the city, and are one of the main reasons I love the place!
-I particularly like the hiking trails up to the mountain town of Jiufen.
+The mountains surrounding Taipei have some great trails with fantastic views over the city, and are one of the main reasons I love the place so much!

 Taroko Gorge – if you only have time for one trip out of Taipei, make it this dramatic gorge on the east coast.